yotoplay/twine-to-yoto/docs.md

-  -t, --type     Output type (twee or yoto)           [string] [default: "yoto"] -o, --output   Output directory                                       [string] -z, --zip      zip the output                                        [boolean] -u, --upload   uploads the content to YotoCloud; requires a token parameter
+  -t, --type     Output type (twee or yoto)           [string] [default: "yoto"] -o, --output   Output directory                                       [string] -z, --zip      zip the output                                        [boolean] -u, --upload   uploads the content to Yoto Cloud; requires a token parameter
                                                                 [default: false]
   -c, --cardid   a card id that the content will be uploaded to, if not supplied
                   a new card will be generated